philomory/memory/README.md

 (Notice that I grouped them in fours.
 These correspond directly to the tiles in our game!)

+Finally, we don't want the tiles to arranged in order, that would be boring (and make the game very easy)!
+So, let's things up with Array#shuffle!:

+    types = Tile::TYPES.sample(8) * 2
+    type.shuffle!

 Let's make sure we pass a type to each Tile as we construct it.
 We can use `Array#shift` to make it easy on ourselves:

     # grid_layer.rb
     def load_tiles
       types = Tile::TYPES.sample(8) * 2
+      types.shuffle!

       @tiles = 4.times.map do |row|
         4.times.map do |column|